-Furthermore, ultrathin clients also offer cost savings as company initiatives expand.
+Furthermore, zero clients also offer cost savings as company initiatives expand.
 This is because IT teams can easily onboard new users more efficiently and effectively.
-What’s more,ultrathin clients require less power to run and are basically plug and play.
+What’s more,zero clients require less power to run and are basically plug and play.
 Therefore, they can be up and running in minutes.
 Overall, these characteristics make them more reliable, secure, and easier to manage than other similar virtualization solutions.

 For organizations seeking to build remote work solutions to address the challenges posed by new work-from-home policies,these devices are the way to go.
 This is because they are essentially secure endpoints that offer employees the ability to work from anywhere.

-When considering a thin and/or zero client solution, here are a few things to look out for:
+When considering a thin vs zero client solution, here are a few things to look out for:

 - If it delivers high-quality end-user experience